SakshiBiyani02/Image-to-text-to-speech_Web_application/README.md

 # Image-to-text-to-speech
-WEB_APPLICATION
+#WEB_APPLICATION
-The code is used in IDLE python basic code for online compilers
+#The code is executed in IDLE python